sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 Programming ENI follows the same rule as ENI creation – Upstream service programs each ENI independently via our northbound interface.

+* For all DASH objects, they will directly go to DPU side databases.
+* For HA configurations, they will be programmed on NPU side databases, because HA control plane is running on NPU side.
+However, each ENI will still be programmed independently.

 <p align="center"><img alt="ENI programming" src="./images/eni-programming.svg"></p>

 ### 5.5.
 ENI removal

 ENI removal works in similar way as ENI programming.
 In HA setup, every ENI exists in multiple DPUs.
-Since our upstream knows where all the ENIs are allocated on the switches, it can send the request down to all related switches to remove the ENI via our northbound interface.
+Since our upstream knows where all the ENIs are allocated on the switches, it can send the request down to all related switches to shutdown and remove the ENI via our northbound interface.

 1. Upstream service first program all switches to remove the traffic forwarding rules to stop the traffic.
 2. Upstream service then programs the 2 DPUs to remove the ENIs.